 Most invoice factoring companies in the UK pay in two instalments, the first covering the bulk of the receivables.
 The remaining amount usually 5-10% when your client settles their invoice, minus any factoring fee.
 A simple process of the invoice factoring agreement are as follows:

-- You submit details of your invoices to the factor to determine if you are eligible for the factoring facility.
+- You submit details of your business invoice to the factor to determine if you are eligible for the factoring facility.

 - The invoice factoring company will then assess the credit scores of your clients and will then offer their quote.

 - Once you agree to the terms and conditions, the factor will advance you the money.

 - Collection of outstanding invoice amounts with your customers will commence.

 - Once the outstanding invoice amounts has been collected, the factor will pay you the remaining balance of your money, minus their fee.

 Factoring only covers business to business transactions.
 Each factor will have their own set of conditions that determine whether a business is eligible, so the requirements for obtaining a factoring service will vary.
 Specifically, qualification may depend on the company’s turnover, and requirements will vary from industry to industry.